kanselarij-vlaanderen/mandatary-mapping-service/README.md

 To see the ground truth government compositions generated from Themis, see http://localhost:8888/regeringen

 Finally, to see which agendapoints/mandatary mappings are still missing, visit http://localhost:8888/missingthemismandataris or http://localhost:8888/missingthemismandataris?includeSamenstelling=true

+## Export

+To generate a CSV file of the mapped mandataries, visit http://localhost:8888/generateMappingCSV